 Firmware Update Fixes Mavic Mini Disconnect Issues

 DJI release firmware updates for the Mavic Mini and their other quadcopters, gimbals and cameras on a regular basis.
-If you are having disconnects, then it is always recommended to update the Mavic Pro firmware.
+If you are having disconnects, then it is always recommended to update the Mavic Mini firmware.

 If you read down through the Mavic Mini firmware update release notes, you can see where certain updates fix issues, which could have been causing the Mavic Mini disconnects.